Amixx/vscode-ifc/README.md

 npm run compile
 ```

-Then press `F5` in Visual Studio Code to launch an Extension Development Host.
+Then navigate to src/extention.ts, press `F5`, and select VS Code Extension Development.
+A new VSCode window shall open.

 ### Using a Local Language Server Build